travis/factual-clojure-driver/README.md

 # Results Metadata

 Factual's API returns more than just results rows.
 It also returns various metadata about the results.
-You can access this metadata by using Clojure's <tt>meta</tt> function on your results.
+You can access this metadata by using Clojure's `meta` function on your results.
 Examples:

 ```clojure
 > (meta (fact/fetch {:table :places :filters {:name {:$bw "Starbucks"}} :include_count true}))